wilsonianb/ofc-bootstrap/README.md

 * [OpenFaaS](https://github.com/openfaas/faas) installed with helm
 * [Nginx as your IngressController](https://github.com/kubernetes/ingress-nginx) - with rate-limits configured
-* [SealedSecrets](https://github.com/bitnami-labs/sealed-secrets) from Bitnami - store secrets for functions in git
 * [cert-manager](https://github.com/jetstack/cert-manager) - provision HTTPS certificates with LetsEncrypt
 * A personalized dashboard for each user